department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <div class="va-introtext">

-If you have a service-connected disability and you’re currently in pre-discharge status, you can file a claim for disability benefits 180 to 90 days before you leave the military.
+If you have an illness or injury that you believe was caused—or made worse—by your active-duty service, you can file a claim for disability benefits 180 to 90 days before you leave the military.
 This may help speed up the claim decision process so you can get your benefits sooner.
-Find out how to file a claim through the Benefits Delivery at Discharge (BDD) program.
+Find out how to file a claim through the Benefits Delivery at Discharge (BDD) program, and what to do if you have less than 90 days left on active duty.

 </div>